Midz71/Software_Fund_Repo/README.md

 To use the game, simply open up the game file in a Python supported IDLE that has IPython for the user interactions post-startup.
 Once the pre-requisites are met, the steps are the following:

-* run the source code
+* run the source code in Spyder
 * enter a name for the player
 * choose a number between 0 and 2 for the difficulty of the CPU
 * once the game launches, the CPU will automatically have the first turn and the game will tell you how to take your turn